LHNCBC/lforms/form_definition.md

 The form is still initialized and might be rendered, with possible missing data.
 The event will contain an array of error messages.
 * **onFormChange** - emitted when item value is modified at any level of the form, or when a repeating item is added or removed.
+The event returns an object:
+`{"event": "itemAdded" | "itemRemoved" | "itemValueChanged", "linkId": string}`.

 ### How to use properties and events:
 * In HTML: